This post may contain affiliate links. Read our disclosure policy here.

 - Pour berries and honey into a blender or food processor and puree until smooth.

-- Pour berry mixture onto parchment lined 9×13-inch pan(21cm x 31cm).
-If you wish to remove the berry seeds, pour it through a sieve or ring it through a cloth (much faster).
+- Pour berry mixture onto parchment lined 9×13-inch pan.
+If you want to remove the berry seeds, pour it through a sieve or ring it through a cloth (much faster).

 - Spread the berry mixture with a spatula to a thin even layer.